HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/mcp/endpoints_and_security.md

 MCP tool responses are TOON-encoded for JSON payloads when encoder support is available.
 If encoding is unavailable, the server falls back to JSON text responses.

 TOON output is designed to be more compact than plain JSON, which can help reduce token usage in LLM-driven workflows.

-Many DAM and WCM tools also support response detail modes:

-- `summary` mode for concise output.
-- `full` mode for complete payload details.

-Mode availability depends on the specific tool schema.

 ## Session and request behavior